 Slovenia produces more white than red wines and boasts local grape varieties such as Rebula.
-Despite the advent of a handful of ambitious cellars, Slovenia still exports less than 10% of its production: the vast majority of winemakers own less than one hectare of the vine, and the wine is primarily consumed locally.
+Despite the advent of a handful of ambitious cellars, Slovenia still exports less than 10% of its production: the vast majority of winemakers own less than one hectare of the vine.
+The wine is primarily consumed locally.

 According to the latest statistics, Slovenians rank third regarding wine consumption in the European Union (EU).
 With 43 liters per person per year, Slovenia is right behind Luxembourg (50 liters) and Portugal (48 liters).
 The European average is 23.9 liters per inhabitant per year.
 Among the smallest wine drinkers in the EU, there are Poles who consume twenty times less than Slovenes.

 Did You Know?
-About a Less Alcoholic Wine …
+About a Less Alcoholic Slovenian Wine …

 Cviček is one of the specialties among Slovenian wines.
-The ‘cviček’ is a bright red wine, lively, pleasantly acidic, very dry, light because of low alcohol content (about 8-9% on average, maximum 10%) and low in tannin.
+The ‘cviček’ is a bright red wine, lively, pleasantly acidic, very dry, and light because of its low alcohol content (about 8-9% on average, maximum 10%) and low tannin.
 This blending of wine has the particularity of being composed of four grape varieties, red and white.
 Although it has been produced for more than two hundred years, it has long been synonymous with lousy wine because of its low alcohol content.
-Notwithstanding, it remains one of the most well known and consumed wines of Slovenia.
+Notwithstanding, it remains one of the most well-known and consumed wines in Slovenia.

 Wine Festivities in Slovenia the Most Important

 Wine also has its holidays.
-The wine has a link with tradition, custom, and civilization of Slovenia.
+The wine has a link with the tradition, customs, and civilization of Slovenia.
 We will then introduce you to the six most essential festivals in Slovenia and its neighboring regions.

 2. THE SAINT VINCENT FESTIVAL (JANUARY)